-I have no doubt that they’ll be playing their part in the next generation of computer geeks !
-I’m very proud of my beautiful kids, they are my strength and they are the future !
+I have no doubt that they’ll be playing their part in the next generation of computer geeks and I’m very proud of my beautiful kids, they are my inner strength and they are the future !

 In case you were wondering about the C. in Niall C. Brady I’ll explain.
 No, it’s not for ConfigMgr (although you’d be forgiven for thinking it was !) it stands for Christopher, one of my middle names (the other is Andrew).
 I got that name from my mother as her fathers name was Christopher and he passed away shortly before I was born.
 I started using a C. in my online presence when I realised that there were many Niall Bradys to be found on the internet working in everything from Car sales to Doctors to Film Makers.
 I needed to stand out so I started to use my middle-C initial.
 Now you know 🙂